ProvableHQ/welcome/documentation/testnet/getting_started/00_overview.md

 **Aleo Testnet I** is an experimental network for developers to begin building and testing applications on Aleo.
-Testnet I is used by the core team for designing and evaluating new circuits, planning and staging network upgrades, as well as running experimental features for inclusion on mainnet.
+Testnet I is used by the core team for designing and evaluating new circuits, planning and staging network upgrades, and running experimental features for inclusion on mainnet.

 This testnet is **not** ready for production use and will undergo thorough audit and testing before reaching production.